Loving God and Loving our Neighbor as Ourselves

 Loving God with all our heart, soul, mind, and strength 2021

-Related Homilies: Loving God with all our heart and our neighbor as ourselves
+Related Homilies: Homilies on loving God with all our heart, soul, mind, and strength

-stories about loving neighbor as oneself
+stories about loving God and loving neighbor as oneself